cashpw/favicon-links/README.md

-# Basic Favicon Links
+# Favicon links

-An alternative to [favicon-links](https://github.com/cashweaver/favicon-links) which doesn't need to pull favicons on the fly.
+An alternative to [dynamic-favicon-links](https://github.com/cashpw/dynamic-favicon-links) which doesn't need to pull favicons on the fly.

-This expects https://github.com/mat/besticon to be running locally at http://localhost:8080.

 ## Usage